 This is totally new.
 It deals with the cost of insurance and utility costs, which may be billed either through the service charge, or direct to the tenants.

-Exhorts occupiers to pay utilities bills quickly as owners may be subject to pressure from statutory undertakers.
-No similar pressure is applied to occupiers for payment of "normal" service charge bills, so this looks a little odd (though not unreasonable).
+exhorts occupiers to pay utilities bills quickly as owners may be subject to pressure from statutory undertakers.
+No similar pressure is applied to occupiers for payment of "normal" service charge bills, so this looks a little odd (though not unreasonable); and

 Communication and Consultation (paragraph 2)

 This is broken down into three sections.
 The high level message, that better communication is the best way to avoid service charge disputes, is unchanged.